c-esswein/gemsearch/docs/server.md

+# Server Overview

-## Files
+## Webserver-Files
-at `/var/www/`
+located at `/var/www/`

 ## Ngnix
-config at:  `/etc/nginx/conf.d/gemsearch.conf`
+config is stored at:  `/etc/nginx/conf.d/gemsearch.conf`

 ## uwsgi
-service at: `/etc/systemd/system/gemsearch.service `
+service is configured at: `/etc/systemd/system/gemsearch.service `

+To restart the gemsearch api (e.g. for replacing code or the embedding) run:
-sudo systemctl restart gemsearch
+`sudo systemctl restart gemsearch`

-set context for socket file:
+If you have troubles with the permissions, set context for socket file:
-sudo chcon -t httpd_sys_rw_content_t /var/www/gemsearch_api/gemsearch.sock
+`sudo chcon -t httpd_sys_rw_content_t /var/www/gemsearch_api/gemsearch.sock`

 ## Deployment: